DavidBalash/csc420-project/README.md

 This is a recursive method that will explore outwards from a letter tile using **depth first search**.
 The idea is that you start a tile, like `S` and then try all neighbors (via a recursive call), outward, adding letters as you go and checking to see if you found a word.
 At somepoint you either search off the board or descended too far (checking a 9 letter word), and the recursion returns to explore another path.
 An algorithmic description is provided in a comment within `boggle.py` --- see there for more details.

-Once you complete, you can run the `onePlayerBoggle` program at a given random seed, like the two examples below:
+Once you complete, you can run the `one_player_boggle.py` program at a given random seed, like the two examples below:

 ```
 $ python one_player_boggle.py 10